HaoXuAI/tweets/README.md

 evaluating the result, I'm comparing it with the clustering result.

 ### clustering

 Steps:

 1. use ngram (n = 7) to decide the size of features of each sentence.
+    1. here I've updated using word2vec to get vector representation of words. then average of Word2Vec vectors with TF-IDF.
+    In that case you can skip step 2.
 2. use TFIDF to weight each feature of sentence.
 3. use k-means (k = 10) to do clustering.
 4. after K-means finishes, select the closest sentence (most rep- resentative sentence) to each centroid for composing the summary.
 ### test
 username: taylorswift13